 Sometime during your studies you may need permission from the Board of Examiners.
 This can be, for example, for applying for an exemption, to follow a certain course or to do an internship, or to ask permission to take part in a resit after illness.
 Your first point of contact for questions and for submitting requests is the Executive Panel.

 You can address your request to the Secretary of the Executive Panel of Pharmacie at science.examencommissie.FARB@uu.nl.

-The Executive Panel of Pharmacie assesses requests for special regulations for the study program of CPS students.
+The Executive Panel of Pharmacy assesses requests for special regulations for the study programme of CPS students.
 You can address your request to the Secretary of the Executive Panel: science.examencommissie.FARB@uu.nl.

 Interim Study Advice

-In your first year of your first enrolment in your programme, you will receive a positive or negative Interim Study Advice before 31 January.
+In the first year of enrolment in a Bachelor's programme, you will receive a positive or negative Interim Study Advice before 31 January.
 This advice indicates your study progress and is not binding.
 In case of a negative Interim Study Advice, you will be advised to discontinue your studies.

 Binding Study Advice